I study and write about one's emotional response in relationships to improve well-being for a healthy perspective with

 For example, I like to let people see that they can trust my commitments.
 When I say something is going to happen—it does.
-Once I commit to doing something, or to meet someone somewhere, I don’t let anything get in the way.
+Once I commit to doing something or meet someone somewhere, I don’t let anything get in the way.
 I only make promises when I know I can keep them, and I expect to be treated that same way in return.

 Some people think I’m too rigid when they want me to change plans, and I don't.
 I have no problem changing plans as long as it doesn't affect someone else with whom I made a commitment.

 However, if those changes negatively affect other people, I feel I’m doing the right thing keeping my promise.
 Those are my values.
 I find it amazing that some "friends" don't appreciate that.

 8. The Influence of a Good Friend Can Be Life-Changing

-If you are fortunate enough to have a few friends who are not afraid to be honest with you, then consider them worthy of a lifetime friendship.
+If you are fortunate enough to have a few friends who are honest with you, consider them worthy of a lifetime friendship.
 Their input can change the course of your life.
 Those who are influential are good to keep around.

 If you feel comfortable giving valued constructive criticism, then you will be helping your friends too.
 Those who appreciate where you're coming from will value your friendship.

 We are all in this life together.
-Our success or failure is mostly related to our interactions with the people in our lives.
-Choose your friends wisely and value the influential ones.
+Our success or failure is mainly related to our interactions with the people in our lives.
+So choose your friends wisely and value the influential ones.
 As the saying goes, “It’s all about who you know.”